 Here is a question that comes up from time to time with many private note sellers which is:

 Can I get scammed when selling my private mortgage note?

 This is obviously a question that would need to be addressed (and answered) if you are planning on selling your mortgage note on the secondary loan market.

 Just to be clear – when I say private mortgage note, I am referring to someone that is currently collecting on a debt secured by real estate.
 This is usually the result of a property sale in which the property seller creates a seller-financed mortgage note and acts as the bank for the next 10, 20 or 30 years (depending on how you structured said note).

-I am not talking about people and/or borrowers that are currently making payments to a bank, credit union or institution on a mortgage loan (like Wells Fargo, Bank of America, PNC, etc.), in which you found out that the your bank that lent you the money has now sold your loan to third party lender.
+I am not talking about people and/or borrowers that are currently making payments to a bank, credit union or institution on a mortgage loan (like Wells Fargo, Bank of America, PNC, etc.), in which you found out that your bank that lent you the money has now sold your loan to third party lender.

 The Answer is NO!

 Back to the question at hand, the short answer is no you cannot get scammed if you are only selling a private note to a mortgage buyer on the open market.

 Getting low-balled on an offer

 Now that being said, getting scammed out of your mortgage note and getting a low-ball offer (or ripped off on a note offer) are two different things.

-Anyone selling a mortgage note can get a low-ball offer and in turn, get ripped off on note pricing.
-Let me throw a plug in here – to avoid this issue, you need to work with a direct note buyer, like us at Amerinote Xchange, in order to secure a solid note offer and get the most cash possible for your mortgage note.
+Anyone selling real estate notes can get a low-ball offer and in turn, get ripped off on note pricing.
+Let me throw a plug in here — to avoid this issue, you need to work with a direct note buyer, like us at Amerinote Xchange, in order to secure a solid note offer and get the most cash possible for your mortgage note.